Welcome to Yohanun

 Server-Sent Events (SSE) Streaming

 Identical to the regular chat endpoint but returns streaming responses using Server-Sent Events.
-Perfect for real-time applications without WebSocket complexity.

 Request Format